dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In this post, I will first explain the notion of **DAG Trans**, a reliable, causal broadcast transport that shares a DAG among parties.
-I will then demonstrate the utility of DAG Trans through **Fin**, a new DAG-riding BFT Consensus for the partial synchrony model, currently being developed by the research team at @Chainlink Labs.
+I will then demonstrate the utility of DAG Trans through **Fin**, a new DAG-riding BFT Consensus for the partial synchrony model, which the research team at @Chainlink Labs will be developing.
 I will finish with a note on emerging **DAG-riding** BFT Consensus solutions.

 ## DAG Trans: Reliable Causal Broadcast